ayiezola/ayiezola.github.io/_posts/2024-06-12-APK-Majelis-Jemputan.md

 <p align="center"><img src="https://raw.githubusercontent.com/ayiezola/ayiezola.github.io/master/assets/scammer/app-scam-monitor-call-notify.png" width="" height="" ></p>

-Looking at picture above, our C2 have receive notifications containing information as discussed at the beginning of this analysis like device model, Telco, caller phone number, text message, SMS sender phoner number and battery status.
+Looking at the picture above, our C2 received notifications containing information discussed at the beginning of this analysis, such as device model, telecom provider, caller phone number, text messages, SMS sender phone number, and battery status.

 ## Recommendation & Prevention

-This attack are active from previous year and it become wellknown.
-We recommend all family members that received this awareness need to spread to their parents.
-Threat actor will be everywhere and everyone can be their victim.
-The important thing is we have to know what we download and install in our device.
-Please download application that come from google play or official/trusted website.
-Kindly update application to the latest version.
+This attack has been active since the previous year and has gained notoriety.
+We recommend that all family members who receive this awareness spread it to their parents.
+Threat actors are everywhere, and anyone can become their victim.
+It's crucial to be mindful of what we download and install on our devices.
+Please download applications only from Google Play or official/trusted websites, and regularly update applications to the latest versions.

-If you have installed this malicious APK, please diconnect your network and uninstall it.
-Check which and what service are running on your device.
-Also check application properties.
+If you have installed this malicious APK, please disconnect your network and uninstall it immediately.
+Check which services are running on your device and review application properties thoroughly.

 ## Indicator of Compromises